Achuar

-The Achuar are an Amazonian community of some 18,500 individuals along either side of the border in between Ecuador and Peru.
-As of the early 1970s, the Achuar were one of the last of the Jivaroan groups still generally unaffected by outside contact.
+The Achuar are an indigenous people of the Americas belonging to the Jivaroan family, alongside the Shuar, Shiwiar, Awajun, and Wampis (Perú).
+They are settled along the banks of the Pastaza River, Huasaga River, and on the borders between Ecuador and Perú.
+The word "Achuar" originates from the name of the large palm trees called "Achu" (Mauritia flexuosa) that are abundant in the swamps within their territory.

-The name Achuar means “the people of the aguaje palm”.
+In the past, the Achuar were traditionally feared warriors by the Shuar, known for their relentless pursuit of enemies.
+During the Cenepa War, the Achuar from Ecuador and Peru formed an alliance and maintained a neutral stance.

 Lifestyle

 Households

 Achuar life centers on the domestic household, which consists of a basic family unit often including close relatives.
 Although the Achuar ideal is household autonomy and independence in terms of subsistence economy, there are usually about ten to fifteen households within the society dispersed throughout the area but still in a relatively close distance of each other.
 Each of these groupings tends to be uxorilocal.
 Marriages are typically polygynous, with partners somewhat related, or in some instances women are taken from nearby groups during raids.
 Co-wives are often sisters (see sororal polygyny).

 The standard Achuar home is settled near a river or lake, but at some distance from major waterways because of mosquitoes and to protect the household against raids by canoe.
 It is shaped as a large oval, commonly without outer walls to allow ventilation, with a high roof with straight sides.
 The roof is often made out of palm tree fronds while two types of palm are used for house beams.
 Temporary walls are made out of large palms when danger seems close.
 A large yard and gardens then surround the home on the outside.
 The size of a house plays a pivotal part in the ego of an Achuar man.
 The bigger the house is to fit multiple wives and children the more likely that man will be considered a juunt, or "great man".

 Conflicts within the Achuar society are minimal.
 The constant fight is between neighboring tribes and when tensions greatly increase, the Achuar find refuge in large protected houses that hold six to seven families.